Boulder Creek walk

 If you are not up to the long walks, Boulder Creek is a nice wet season walk where you may find banded fruit doves and spangled drongos.

 Plum Tree Creek near the start of this walk is just a sandy creek bed during the dry season.
 It is named after mindu, the billygoat plum.
 Birn-birndok (striated pardalotes) and wirrirtwirrirt (rainbow bee-eaters) nest in the banks of this creek.

-After passing through open woodland the track leads to Boulder Creek, which is lined with a monsoon forest.
-Amongst the boulders are Garnbayn (fan palms).
-Listen and look for birds, like bukbuk (pheasant coucal).
-Follow the markers over the boulders across the creek and back to the carpark, or detour to the Yurmikmik Lookout.
+After passing through open woodland, the track leads to Boulder Creek, which is lined with a monsoon forest.
+Follow the markers over the boulders across the creek and back to the carpark, or detour to the Yurmikmik lookout.

-A park pass is required to enter Kakadu National Park.
-Save time on your holiday and purchase your Kakadu park pass online before you leave.
+A park pass is required to enter Kakadu.
+Save time on your holiday and purchase your park pass online before leaving home.

 Travel deals & offers

 Sign up to receive the latest news, deals and travel information about the Northern Territory.
 Data privacy

 Your details have been submitted.
 Please check your email and click the link to confirm your subscription.